ZentrixLabs/ZLGetCert/README.md

 ### Installation in Secure Environments
 1. Transfer the application files via approved methods (removable media, internal repository)
 2. Verify .NET Framework 4.8 is installed (included in Windows Server 2019+)
-3. Configure `appsettings.json` with your CA details
+3. Launch the application and configure CA settings via the Settings panel
 4. Run with administrator privileges for certificate operations

 ## Development